 Show Table of Contents

 For example, in a dashboard showing home sales by neighborhood you could use actions to help you quickly see relevant information for a selected neighborhood.
-Select a neighborhood in one view which then highlights the related houses in a map view, filters a list of the houses sold, and opens a web page showing census data for the neighborhood.
+Select a neighborhood in one view which then highlights the related houses in a map view, filters a list of the houses sold, then opens an external web page showing census data for the neighborhood.

 Note: Actions behave differently in workbooks that use cube data sources.
 Cube data sources do not accept actions from relational or other cube data sources.
 For example, suppose you have a workbook that contains a view that uses a MySQL data source, a second view that uses a cube data source A, and a third view that uses a cube data source B. Actions in a view that use the MySQL data source will not affect the views that use the cube data sources.
 However, actions in the view that use the cube A data source can affect the view that uses the MySQL data source.
 The view that uses the cube B data source will not be affected in this case.